 A recurring journal entry is a journal entry that is recorded in every accounting period.

 Some recurring journal entries will involve the same accounts and amounts each month.
 Other recurring entries will involve the same accounts, but with differing amounts.

 Recurring journal entries may also be referred to as memorized journal entries or standard journal entries.

 Examples of Recurring Journal Entries

 A company that prepares monthly financial statements uses recurring journal entries to record the same monthly amount of depreciation.
 The entry debits Depreciation Expense for $3,000 and credits Accumulated Depreciation for $3,000 each and every month.

-The term recurring journal entry can also refer to monthly journal entries where the accounts are identical but the amounts vary by month.
-For example, the journal entry to record property insurance expense might involve Insurance Expense and Prepaid Insurance every month, but the amounts will change when the amount of the prepaid insurance premiums change.
-Other recurring entries will involve the identical accounts, but the amounts will be different in each accounting period.
-An example is the payroll entry.
-Each payroll entry will have the same accounts but different amounts due to the number of hours worked.
-Other examples of recurring entries with amounts that differ each period include sales, interest earned, interest expense, bank service charges, and so on.
+A company may also have recurring journal entries in which the accounts are identical but the amounts vary each month.
+For example, the company's payroll entry will have the same accounts but different amounts due to the number of employees and/or the number of hours worked.
+Other examples of recurring entries with amounts that differ each period include sales, interest earned, interest expense, bank service charges, and others.